wendyverdonk93/docs/content/payment-methods/banks/ideal/activate-ideal.md

 read_more: '.'
 ---
 ## Activate
 iDEAL is a standard payment method that can be activated in your [MultiSafepay Control](https://merchant.multisafepay.com) under _settings -> payment methods_.

 Enable iDEAL as payment method in your ecommerce platform to finalize the activation.

+If you have any questions, feel free to contact one of our account managers at <sales@multisafepay.com>